PLANS are in the pipeline to develop educational links between a Dorset hospice, other hospices and a university in the south west.

 She believes patients now benefit from a more ‘seamless service’ as the charities work together without competing for funds.

-Weldmar’s specialist palliative care nurses already play a key role in educating other professionals in care homes, community hospitals and hospitals about end-of-life care and now Ruth aims to expand on this.
+Weldmar’s specialist palliative care nurses already play a key role in educating other professionals in care homes, community hospitals and hospitals about end-of-life care and now Ruth aims to

 She said: “Our plan for education is to develop links with St Margaret’s Somerset Hospice in Taunton and Yeovil.
 The University of the West of England may also get involved.